M64GitHub/libtsprites/README.md

 on gnu/linux, the `gnome-terminal` (Ubuntu default), and `kitty` on the mac.
 Those for sure work well and fast.
 mac note: `iTerm2` also "works" (technically), but has shown to be very slow.
-I can not recommend it. `kitty` to me is a perfect terminal, I run it on linux and mac personally.
+I can not recommend it.
 A note about nerd-fonts (https://www.nerdfonts.com/font-downloads) shall be given here as well.
-After all, we want to work on state of the art, fast terminals ;)

 Work in progress ...
 (see tsprites.hpp)